greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_TEXT_SEARCH_PARSER.html.md

 ## <a id="section4"></a>Parameters

-`IF EXISTS`
+IF EXISTS
 :   Do not throw an error if the text search parser does not exist.
-A notice is issued in this case.
+Greenplum Database issues a notice in this case.

-`name`
+name
 :   The name \(optionally schema-qualified\) of an existing text search parser.

-`CASCADE`
+CASCADE
-:   Automatically drop objects that depend on the text search parser.
+:   Automatically drop objects that depend on the text search parser, and in turn all objects that depend on those objects.

-`RESTRICT`
+RESTRICT
 :   Refuse to drop the text search parser if any objects depend on it.
 This is the default.

 ## <a id="Examples"></a>Examples